Anti-vaccine protest in Canada spurs outrage | Politics

 In a scene at odds with Canadians' reputation for niceness and rule-following, thousands of protesters railing against vaccine mandates and other COVID-19 restrictions descended on the capital over the weekend, deliberately blocking traffic around Parliament Hill.

-“You had your 15 minutes.
-Time to move on and give back our city to our residents,” Ottawa Mayor Jim Watson said.

-Those who stayed said they won't leave until all vaccine mandates and other restrictions are gone.
-They are calling for the removal of Trudeau's government, though it is responsible for few of the measures, most of which were put in place by provincial governments.

-Protester Michelle Kloet, 47, of Canmore, Alberta, tried to clean up some of the mess left behind, picking up empty liquor bottles and beer cans.
-She said she was there because “it's time for Canada and the rest of the world to find other ways to deal with this virus”.
+“It's time for Canada and the rest of the world to find other ways to deal with this virus,” said protester Michelle Kloet, 47, of Canmore, Alberta.

-During the demonstration, the statue of Terry Fox, a national hero who lost a leg to bone cancer as a youngster and set off in 1980 on a fundraising trek across Canada, was draped with an upside-down Canadian flag and a sign that read ''Mandate freedom”.

 “Canada gave us kindness, tolerance, poutine and hockey, and in turn we exported this awful fake health freedom movement linked to far right extremism that caused so much senseless loss of life in America and now might do the same there,” tweeted Dr Peter Hotez, an infectious-disease specialist at the Baylor College of Medicine in Texas.
 “Our apologies.”
 Many of the demonstrators refused to wear masks in hotels, malls and grocery stores.
 One homeless shelter reported protesters had demanded it feed them.